athulyasimon/project_portfolio/_projects/camera_pic.md

 }
 ~~~

-3 .
-[Provide Clock Signal]() - A PWM signal is generated to provide a clock signal for the camera.
+*3. [Provide Clock Signal](https://github.com/athulyasimon/ov7670_with_PIC32/blob/5ca605fe3d894c1da259ed6ebd53389eb1c3dc2d/main.c#L421-L441)* - A PWM signal is generated to provide a clock signal for the camera.
 A new byte is presented onto the D7-D0 pins (which can all be read at once by the PIC32) for every pulse of the clock.

 ~~~
 void rckInitialize(){